Commercial insurance options

 Many of Rhode Island’s 103,000 small businesses need commercial auto insurance to protect from accidents and mishaps that can happen with the use of their work vehicles.
 It’s a vital coverage, as personal auto insurance policies usually won’t cover vehicles used for business purposes.

 Over 750,000 small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a small cleaning service in Warwick or a landscaping business in Providence.
+Each gets customized coverage to match their unique needs, whether they own a small cleaning service in Warwick or a landscaping business in Providence.

 Several factors affect the cost of your Rhode Island commercial auto policy, including your:

 Some industries have more risk than others.
 A painter who carries tools and equipment to various job sites every day can expect to pay more than a lawyer who runs occasional errands.

 Your vehicle’s size and use affect your rate.
 A pickup truck with an attached snow plow might have a higher premium than a pickup truck without any attached equipment.